-Students who are inactive at Southern Crescent Technical College for two full semesters or more will be required to:
+Students who are inactive at Southern Crescent Technical College after one or more semesters will be required to:

-- Submit a completed application form to the Student Affairs Office. - Meet program admission requirements in effect at the time of readmission, including assessment (testing) requirements.
+- 1. Submit a completed application form to the Admissions Office. - Meet program admission requirements in effect at the time of readmission, including assessment (testing) requirements.
 If test scores are more than five (5) years old or are not sufficient based on program requirements, the student may be required to retest or provide acceptable transfer coursework prior to readmission. - Submit official transcripts from all colleges, universities, or institutions attended since their last enrollment. - 4.
 Must attend orientation.